biolancer/icgc-argo-mutationalsignatures/README.md

 - `--exome`: This flag defines if the SigProfiler tools should run against the COSMIC exome/panel reference instead of the WGS reference, activate with `--exome true`. [default: ```false```]
 - `--context`: Defines which sequence context types should be assigned to the respective COSMIC catalogues for the SigProfiler Assignment module.
 Valid options include `"96", "288", "1536", "DINUC", and "ID"`.
 Running the pipeline with default parameters will perform only SBS96 signature assignment. [default: ```'96'```]
 - `--cosmic_version`: Choose the version of the COSMIC signature reference catalogue against which assignment by SigProfiler should be performed.
 Currently all catalogues up to `3.3` are supported, including `1, 2, 3, 3.1` and `3.2`. [default: ```3```]
+- `--exclude_sigs`: Signature groups defined by [COSMIC which could be excluded](https://github.com/alexandrovlab/SigProfilerAssignment?tab=readme-ov-file#-signature-subgroups) from signature assignment for SigProfilerAssignment as comma-separated value string. [default: `None`]

 ### signature.tools.lib options